Severson-Group/eMach/docs/source/EM_analyzers/winding_factors.rst

 Model Background
 ****************

-Winding factors :math:`\bar{k}_\text{w}` are a way to quantify the effectiveness of a winding and affect various properties of an electric machine including harmonics present in the airgap field, electric loading, etc. They can be thought of as a proportion of the geometric vector sum of the phasors of an individual back-EMF harmonic induced in coil sides of a phase winding over its algebraic sum, or mathematically using the following expression for a single phase:
+Winding factors :math:`\bar{k}_\text{w}` are a way to characterize a winding's ability to create or link flux and are instrumental in determining many aspects of electric machines, including harmonics present in the airgap field, electric loading, and shape of back-EMF.
+They can be thought of as a proportion of the geometric vector sum of the phasors of an individual back-EMF harmonic induced in coil sides of a phase winding over its algebraic sum, or mathematically using the following expression for a single phase:

 .. math::

     \bar{k}_\text{w,n} &= \frac{\text{geometric sum}}{\text{algebraic sum}} &= \frac{1}{N} \Sigma_\text{i=1}^N e^{-jn\alpha_i} \\

-where :math:`N` is the total number of coil sides, :math:`e^{-jn\alpha_i}` is the geometric representation of the winding factor of each slot, :math:`n` is the harmonic index, and :math:`i` is the slot number of the stator.
+where :math:`N` is the total number of coil sides, :math:`e^{-jn\alpha_i}` is the geometric representation of the phasor of each slot, :math:`n` is the harmonic index, and :math:`i` is the slot number of the stator.
 The winding factor for each :math:`n` should be calculated separately.
 The sum of each of these calculations will result in a table of winding factors, all of which must be considered when choosing a design winding layout.
 This analyzer adds the ability to calculate a winding factor based only on a stator geometry and layout.
 The addition of this analyzer eliminates the need for hand calculations for